pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 ## Wrapping it all up

-We are excited to be unveiling Pulumi Property Search today and can’t wait to see what new capabilities it unlocks for your organization.
+We are excited to be extending Pulumi Resource Search with access to search over every property of your resources.
+We can’t wait to see what new capabilities it unlocks for your organization.
 As always, submit any feedback on the feature in the [Pulumi Cloud Requests](https://github.com/pulumi/pulumi-cloud-requests/issues/new?assignees=&labels=kind%2Fenhancement&projects=&template=feature-request.md) repository.

 [Login to Pulumi Cloud](https://app.pulumi.com)